-Check the Number of Dead Branches
+Count the Dead Branches

-Dead branches are a normal occurrence in healthy trees.
-The absence of leaves is not always a sign of a dead branch.
+Dead branches are a normal occurrence in healthy trees, and the absence of leaves is not always a sign of a dead branch.
 Dead branches contain no leaves and feel brittle to the touch.
 Bending a dead branch will cause it to snap.
 A live branch without leaves may contain a foliar pest that eats away the leaves, making the branch look dead.
 Spraying the branches with an insecticidal soap may help eliminate the pests responsible for the damage.

 Recognize Oak Wilt

 Ceratocystis fagacearum, commonly called oak wilt, is a fungus that affects oak trees, especially in the central and eastern United States.
+Oak wilt affects both red and white oaks but is more common in red oaks.
 This deadly disease first appears as wilting of the leaves in the late spring and early summer.
 Dead leaves fall from the tree and cause heavy areas of defoliation, leaving the oak branches bare.
 Dead branches often develop dark streaks below the bark.

 Check the Roots

 Dead branches on oaks and other trees can signal girdling, a root condition that inhibits the growth of new roots.
 Oaks with this condition may have dead branches and missing leaves on just one side of the canopy.
 Check the base of the affected tree for roots that seem to circle the trunk rather than spreading away from the tree.
-Removing the circling root will allow the other roots to grow freely outward and enhance the health of the oak tree.
+Removing the circling roots will allow the other roots to grow freely outward and enhance the health of the oak tree.

-Avoid Herbicide Over-spray
+Avoid Using Too Much Herbicide